Which city is cheaper, Anchorage or Asheville?

-Dining out in both Asheville and Anchorage can be an enjoyable experience.
+Dining out at restaurants in both Asheville and Anchorage can be an enjoyable experience.

-Anchorage offers some easy restaurants to choose from.
+Anchorage may not make the list for most foodies, but you'll find what you need while you're in town.
 Food is expensive in town, but there are some unique local specialties that you must try.
 Favorites include yak meat, king crab, and fresh oysters.

 With more options to choose from, you'll find a more vibrant nightlife in Asheville.

 Asheville is a popular destination for visitors looking to party into the night.
 The city has a fun and eclectic nightlife scene that centers around the city's breweries and live music venues.

 Anchorage doesn't have the most active nightlife scene.
 The town's nightlife mostly consists of local bars where you can hang out.
 Check out Koot's, which is a longstanding favorite.

 You'll find plenty of kid-friendly things to do in Asheville.
 With its beautiful hiking, interesting nature centers, and outdoor adventure activities, this mountain town makes a great kid-friendly destination.

 Anchorage offers lots of family activities.
 Nature lovers will appreciate this unique setting.
 You can hang out with the locals in Westchester Lagoon, see the animals at the Alaska Wildlife Conservation Center, and learn about the area at the Anchorage Museum.